 - Close with aluminum foil and cook in a preheated oven at 350 F for about 35 minutes.

-- Remove aluminum foil and brush with melted butter just before serving.
+- Remove aluminum foil and brush with melted butter.

 Notes

-Optional: I covered the casserole dish with bread crumbs that was stirred in a hot pan with butter
+Optional: I covered the casserole dish with bread crumbs that was fried in a hot pan with butter.
+Another option is to cover casserole with French fried onions in the last 3 minutes of baking.